 - A. Dust Control: Use water mist, temporary enclosures, and other suitable methods to limit spread of dust and dirt.
 Comply with governing environmental-protection regulations. - 1.
 Do not use water when it may damage existing construction or create hazardous or objectionable conditions, such as ice, flooding, and pollution. - 2.
-Protect floor drains as required to ensure dust/debris does not enter drainage system. - 3.
-Wet mop floors to eliminate trackable dirt and wipe down walls/doors/etc. - B. Disposal: Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - C. Cleaning: Clean adjacent structures and improvements of dust, dirt, and debris caused by selective demolition operations.
+Wet mop floors to eliminate trackable dirt and wipe down walls and doors of demolition enclosure.
+Vacuum carpeted areas. - B. Disposal: Remove and transport debris in a manner that will prevent spillage on adjacent surfaces and areas. - C. Cleaning: Clean adjacent structures and improvements of dust, dirt, and debris caused by selective demolition operations.
 Return adjacent areas to condition existing before selective demolition operations began.